Frequently Asked Questions

-All families pay their fees through direct debit facilitated by ‘Debit Success’.
-Our direct debit is flexible to suit your needs in that it can be weekly, fortnightly or monthly and can be debited from your bank account or credit card.
+All families pay their fees through direct debit facilitated by ‘Childcare Easy Pay’.
+Our direct debit is charged weekly and can be debited from your bank account or credit card.

 Can my child come for an Orientation before they start?

 Yes!
 We encourage you to bring your child in for an Orientation before they start.
 This is an opportunity for them to become familiar with the environment with you still with them.
 It is also a great opportunity for the educators to speak with you about your child and their needs.
 There is no charge for Orientation days.